 The ability to understand and use information in multiple formats from a wide range of sources when it is presented via computers. ²

 A person’s ability to perform tasks effectively in a digital environment… Literacy includes the ability to read and interpret media, to reproduce data and images through digital manipulation, and to evaluate and apply new knowledge gained from digital environments. ³

-US Digital Literacy believes best practice for all schools is to provide funding for an Instructional Technologist in every school to facilitate digital and media literacy instruction for all children and all teachers and staff.
-Systems that do not make such a provision are not truly embracing 21st century education in their schools.
-They are also not looking forward to what has only been a taste of the evolution of technology in the lives of our children.
+US Digital Literacy believes in supporting Instructional Technologists in every school to facilitate digital and media literacy instruction for all children and all teachers and staff.
+School systems should make provisions for a certified Instructional Technologist in every school to truly embrace 21st century education in their schools.
+All districts need to look forward to what will continue to transform education and what has only been a taste of the evolution of technology in the lives of our children.

-This website is dedicated to providing many resources for learners, teachers, and parents to become better equipped in today’s digital world.
-Please check back often for updates and new information.
+US Digital Literacy is dedicated to providing many resources for learners, teachers, principals, parents, and ALL education stakeholders to become better equipped in today’s digital world.
+Please check back here often for updates and new information about digital literacy.